Giving & Stewardship

 Peach on the Porch

-This annual fund raiser involves peach ice cream served outside the Kirk’s sanctuary to raise funds to support various mission activities.
+This annual fundraiser (usually in July) involves peach ice cream served on the patio after worship to raise funds to support various mission activities.

 The Presbyterian Women’s Thank Offering